DukeFR/Pokemon-Cristal-RL/README.md

 This is not final version, just testing stuff out!

-Currently using a state where the trainer already got a pokemon
+Currently using a state (go.state) where the trainer already got a pokemon

 Using Cuda